US home sales spike an unprecedented 24.7% in July

 SILVER SPRING, Md.
-(AP) — U.S. home sales rose an unprecedented 24.7% in July, extending a rebound in June after the coronavirus pandemic all but froze the housing market this spring.
+(AP) — U.S. home sales rose an unprecedented 24.7% in July as extraordinarily low mortgage rates, and a desire for more space in the pandemic, fuel demand.

+A June rebound has stretched to July after the coronavirus pandemic all but froze the housing market in the spring, usually a time when house hunters are most active.

 National Association of Realtors said Friday that sales of existing homes jumped last month to a seasonally adjusted annual rate of 5.86 million.
 With consecutive months of record-breaking gains, purchases are up 8.7% from a year ago.
 Home sales rose 20.7% in June, a record that lasted one month.